 Attach a summary of the award application.
 Please begin the narrative with a brief description of your institution and the time frame for the process.
 Briefly explain your process and why you think it equates with quality.

-The summary should not exceed 150 words.
+The summary should not exceed one typed page.